teamstudio/docs-export/docs/spsites.md

 Enter your usernmae and password into the appropriate fields.
 You can use the *Test Connection* button to verify that everything is working correctly.
 Your password will be encrypted using the Microsoft Data Protection APIs (DPAPI) and will not be readable by any other user logging onto the computer.

 ## Online (Modern) Authentication
-This authentication method for SharePoint Online requires more configuration but offers significantly enhanced security.
-In particular, your admin will need to register Export as an allowed application.
-This is a fairly simple process, but it must be performed by a user with the necessary rights to access Entra.
+This authentication method for SharePoint Online offers significantly enhanced security and is recommended for most users.

 If you select *Online (Modern)* authentication, your dialog will look like this: